ludovicchabant/PieCrust2/docs/docs/99_reference/01_website-configuration.md

 * `routes` (special, see [content model][cm]): Defines how URLs are parsed and generated for this site.

+* `slugify_mode` (`encode`): Specifies how taxonomy terms (tags, categories, etc.) will be "_slugified_", _i.e._ turned into URL parts.
+The acceptable values detailed below, and can be combined by separating them with a comma (like, say, `transliterate,lowercase`):

+    * `encode`: The term will be kept as-is, but non-ASCII characters (like accented characters and non-latin letters) will be percent-encoded.
+Modern browsers will usually show the decoded version however so it will look natural in the address bar.
+    * `transliterate`: The term will be converted to ASCII, which means any accented or non-latin character will be tentatively replaced with an unaccented latin character.
+    * `lowercase`: Convert the term to lower-case.
+    * `dot_to_dash`: Convert dots to dashes.
+    * `space_to_dash`: Convert spaces to dashes.

 * `sources` (special, see [content model][cm]): Defines the page sources that define where the site's contents are located.